 - examining behavioral approaches to prevent type 2 diabetes and to enhance diabetes self-management;

-- conducting clinical trials testing new prevention and treatment strategies for diabetes and its complications, such as a trial comparing different type 2 diabetes medications and trials testing ways to prevent type 1 diabetes in relatives of people with the disease; and
+- conducting clinical trials testing new prevention and treatment strategies for diabetes and its complications; and

-- uncovering the fundamental cellular and molecular pathways underlying development of diabetes and its complications to develop new approaches to prevention and management.
+- uncovering the fundamental cellular and molecular pathways underlying development of diabetes and its complications to develop new and more personalized approaches to prevention and management.

 The NIDDK also administers the Special Statutory Funding Program for Type 1 Diabetes Research, which is a special appropriation dedicated to supporting research on type 1 diabetes and its complications.
 More information on the Program and the research it supports is available on the Type 1 Diabetes Research Special Statutory Funding Program website.

 In addition, NIDDK has congressional authorization for the National Diabetes Information Clearinghouse, which provides services via the NIDDK Health Information Center.
 NIDDK responds to questions and provides health information about diabetes to people with diabetes and to their families, health professionals, and the public.
-The National Diabetes Education Program (NDEP) aims to improve the treatment and outcomes for people with diabetes, promote early diagnosis, and prevent or delay the onset of type 2 diabetes.

 Research Updates and News